Kruithne/spooder/README.md

 `spooder` consists of a command-line tool which provides automatic updating/restarting and canary functionality, and a building-block API for creating servers.

+### Why does it exist?

+`spooder` was created originally as a hobby project for my own personal projects and work.
+It is not intended to be a full-featured web server, but rather a simple solution for my own needs.

 ### Should I use it?

-Probably not.
+Use at your own risk.
 You are free to use `spooder` if you fully understand the risks and limitations of doing so, however here is a list of things you should consider before using it:

-⚠️ This is not a Node.js package.
-It is built using the [Bun](https://bun.sh/) runtime, which is still experimental as of writing.

-⚠️ It is designed to be highly opinionated and is not intended to be a general-purpose server, so configuration is limited.
+- ⚠️ It is built using the [Bun](https://bun.sh/) runtime and not designed to be compatible with Node.js or other runtimes.

-⚠️ It is not a full-featured web server and only provides the functionality as required for the projects it has been built for.
+- ⚠️ It is not a full-featured web server and only provides the functionality as required for the projects it has been built for.

-⚠️ It has not been battle-tested and may contain bugs or security issues.
-The authors of this project are not responsible for any problems caused by using this software.
+- ⚠️ The authors of this project are not responsible for any problems caused by using this software.

 # Installation